dqops/dqo/docs/examples/data-quality-monitoring/detect-empty-tables.md

 # Detect empty tables

+## Overview

-The following examples shows how to detect empty tables using the default data quality checks which are activated in DQOps once new tables are imported.
+The following example shows how to detect empty tables using the default data quality checks which are activated in DQOps once new tables are imported.

 **PROBLEM**